 Effective communication and empathetic leadership are doubly important during times such as these, Seinor says.

-“The advice I give to managers in leading their teams, especially at the moment, is to treat everyone as an individual.
-We all cope with stress and anxiety in different ways and we all have different capacity thresh-olds for feeling overwhelmed.
+"The advice I give to managers in leading their teams, especially at the moment, is to treat everyone as an individual.
+We all cope with stress and anxiety in different ways and we all have different capacity thresholds for feeling overwhelmed," he says.

 "Withhold judgement about people, and instead make a concerted effort to listen."

-As regards workload, Seinor says client expectations need to be managed realistically so the team isn’t swamped and work is allocated evenly.
-There should also be complete transparency with clients about what’s achievable and in what timeframe.
+As for workloads, Seinor says client expectations need to be managed realistically so the team isn't swamped, and work is allocated evenly.
+There should also be complete transparency with clients about what's achievable and in what timeframe.

-Giving team members more autonomy in setting priorities and determining what is urgent will make people feel they have a stake in remedying difficult situations, he maintains.
+Giving team members more autonomy in setting priorities and determining what is urgent will make people feel they have a stake in remedying difficult situations, he says.

 Andrew O'Keeffe, founder of management consultancy Hardwired Humans, designs people strategies based on human instincts.

-He says that restoring or reinforcing company culture during times of change and crisis is assisted by peo-ple being encouraged to talk about their feelings – which might not be the most natural or easy thing to do in many workplaces.
+He says restoring or reinforcing company culture during times of change and crisis is assisted by people being encouraged to talk about their feelings — which might not be the most natural or easy thing to do in many workplaces.